 Stuart Forster reviews Sunday lunch at Sunderland Stadium of Light’s Riverview Brasserie.

-The Riverview Brasserie, at Sunderland’s Stadium of Light, now serves Sunday lunch on non-match days.
+The Riverview Brasserie, at Sunderland’s Stadium of Light, served Sunday lunch on non-match days throughout the 2017-18 season.

-Disclosure: Stuart Forster, the author of this post, was invited to dine as a guest of the Riverview Brasserie, which did not review or approve this post..
+Disclosure: Stuart Forster, the author of this post, was invited to dine as a guest of the Riverview Brasserie on 20 August 2017.
+Sunderland Association Football Club did not review or approve this post..

 It was the prospect of food rather than football that prompted me to return to the Stadium of Light.
 As a fan of Sunderland, recent seasons have been lacklustre and painful.
-Watching the team’s disappointing performances in the 2016-17 season crushed a passion for club I’ve supported since childhood.
+Watching the team’s disappointing performances during the 2016-17 season dulled my passion for a club I’ve supported since childhood.

 Selection at the Stadium of Light